Random Base64 Secret Generator

 Where you'd use one

-Random base64 strings are the conventional format for many framework secrets: NextAuth/Auth.js AUTH_SECRET, cookie-session keys, Laravel's APP_KEY (base64-prefixed), or any place documentation says openssl rand -base64 32.
+Random base64 strings are the conventional format for many framework secrets: a NextAuth/Auth.js AUTH_SECRET, cookie-session keys, Laravel's APP_KEY (base64-prefixed), or any place documentation says openssl rand -base64 32.
 This page generates the same thing — 16 to 128 bytes from your browser's CSPRNG, encoded in the variant you pick.

 Entropy comes from bytes, not characters